mfrachet/server-push-hooks/packages/use-socketio/README.md

 ### useSocket hook

-Listen to a specific event and trigger the according callback everytime there's one. **This hooks doesn't trigger a rerender.
+Listen to a specific event and trigger the according callback every time there's one. **This hooks doesn't trigger a re-render.
 You have to manage it yourself.**

 ```jsx
 import { SocketIOProvider, useSocket } from "use-socketio";